Marta Kostyuk: Early and personal life

-Marta is the daughter of Oleh Kostyuk and his wife, Talina Beiko.
-Her father was the technical director of the Antey Cup, a junior tennis tournament in Kyiv; her mother was a professional tennis player who reached a career-high WTA ranking of No. 391, and won a $10k title in her home city of Kyiv in 1994, and represented a Ukrainian tennis team.
-Her uncle Taras Beyko is also a retired tennis player.
-Marta is a sister of collegiate tennis player Mariya Kostyuk, who competed for Chicago State University and Southeast Missouri State University.
-Marta is a cousin of professional football players Vadym and Myroslav Slavov and gymnast Oksana Slavova.
+Kostyuk is the daughter of Oleh Kostyuk and his wife, Talina Beiko.
+Her father was the technical director of the Antey Cup, a junior tennis tournament in Kyiv; her mother was a professional tennis player who reached a career-high WTA ranking of No. 391, won a $10k title in her home city of Kyiv in 1994, and represented a Ukrainian tennis team.
+Kostyuk is the younger sister of Mariya Kostyuk, who competed for Chicago State University and Southeast Missouri State University, and a cousin of professional football players Vadym and Miro Slavov and gymnast Oksana Slavova.

 Kostyuk started playing tennis at a young age at the Antey Tennis Club, on the west side of Kyiv, coached by her mother.
 She described her initial experience in tennis at age five: "My mom was always working a lot as a coach, and the first time I went to the courts to train, I just understood that if I started doing tennis, I'd get to spend more time with my mom.
 So that was kind of my motivation – if I played tennis, I'd be around her more often".
 She was also coached by her maternal uncle Taras Beiko, who had played for the USSR and Ukraine in the late 1980s and early 1990s.

+In March 2023, Kostyuk announced her engagement, and in November 2023, she married her fiancé Hryhoriy.

 Career

 2015–2017

-In December 2015, Marta won the "14-and-under" competition at the Orange Bowl in Florida.
+In December 2015, Kostyuk won the "14-and-under" competition at the Junior Orange Bowl in Florida.
 The following month, she won the 2016 Petits As in Tarbes, France, in both singles and doubles (with Kamilla Bartone).

-In January 2017, Kostyuk won the Australian Open girls' singles championships.
+In January 2017, Kostyuk won the girls' singles title at the Australian Open, defeating Rebeka Masarova in the final.
 In May, she won an ITF tournament in Dunakeszi (Hungary) without dropping a set, becoming the youngest Ukrainian to win a professional singles title.
-In September, she won the girls' doubles title at the US Open, playing with Olga Danilović.
-In October, she won the year-end junior girls tournament, the ITF Junior Masters in Chengdu, China.
+In September, Kostyuk and Olga Danilović won the girls' doubles title at the US Open.
+In October, she won the year-end junior girls tournament, the ITF Junior Masters in Chengdu, China, defeating Kaja Juvan in the final.

 On 30 October 2017, Kostyuk achieved a career-high junior ranking of world No. 2.